Workiva/over_react/doc/wrapping_js_components.md

 1. Add an `@Accesssor` annotation to the property with a key that matches the prop name.
 This will link the `JsMap` property to the JS prop.
 1. Add `Map` getters and setters named the same as the prop.
    - The getter should use `unjsifyMapProp` to convert the JS property to a Dart `Map`
-   - The setter should use `jsifyMapProp` to convert the Dart map to JS.
+   - The setter should use `jsifyMapProp` to convert the Dart `Map` to JS.

 ##### Converting Refs